tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_static_site_generators.md

 CloudCannon provides an easy way to allow subject matter experts to author and edit content, since CloudCanonn allows you to create editable regions within your Jekyll theme.
 This would allow a tools team to  maintain the site while providing areas for less technical people to author content.

 However, CloudCannon wouldn't be a good solution if your docs require authentication in a highly secure environment.
-Additionally, Jekyll only provide static HTML files.
+Additionally, Jekyll only provides static HTML files.
 If you want users to log in, and then personalize what they see when logged in, Jekyll won't provide this experience.

 ## Publish the surfreport in the Aviator Jekyll theme using CloudCannon's interface